Hans Albert: Personal life

+Work

 Critical rationalism

-Albert held the chair of Social Sciences and General Studies of Methods at the University of Mannheim.
-He is also a much-cited philosopher.
-Most importantly, he developed Popper's critical rationalism into a concise, broad-ranging maxim, thereby extending it from a method to progress in science to one equally applicable in day-to-day heuristics.
+Albert developed Popper's critical rationalism into a concise, broad-ranging maxim, thereby extending it from a method to progress in science to one equally applicable in day-to-day heuristics.
 To substantiate his approach, he provided evidence for his thesis that there is no field of human activities where one should not be critical.
 Consequently, he advocated applying critical rationalism to the social sciences, especially to economics, politics, jurisprudence, and religion.

-In his view the attitude of criticism is one of the oldest European traditions (going back to the pre-Socratics) in comparison with other less critical traditions.
+In his view, the attitude of criticism is one of the oldest European traditions (going back to the pre-Socratics), in comparison with other less critical traditions.